Do states set car insurance rates by law?

 5. Any discounts you qualify for are subtracted from the price.
 The information you provide will help the insurer determine which discounts to apply.

-3. Your credit history will be reviewed.
+8. Your credit history will be reviewed.
 In most states, insurance companies can use credit history for rating.
 This is a soft pull (it doesn't affect your credit) and not the same as a FICO score.
+Some carriers may request this earlier in the process to prevent rate surprises.

 If anything is found in the underwriting process that is different from what you entered in your quote request, it could change the final rate you pay.
 While the order of these steps may vary, the basics remain the same: A base rate is determined and then adjusted using surcharges and discounts.